 Asset Allocation Funds - combine diversified equity and diversifed fixed income into one product.
 (They are more expensive than building a portfolio with the above products but significantly less expensive than the 1.5 to 2.5 percentage point charge in traditional actively managed mutual funds.)
 Rebalancing is done automatically.

 Vanguard Asset Allocation Funds - Completely diversified, passively managed portfolios that differ in the allocation between equity and fixed income.
 Details are here.
 Cost is 25 basis points.

 iShares Core ETF Portfolios - Completely diversified, passively managed portfolios that differ in the allocation between equity and fixed income.
 Details are here.
-Management fee is 18 basis points.
-These are new products so no MER yet.
+Cost is 20 basis points.

 iShares S&P/TSX Canadian Preferred Share ETF – Seeks to track the investment results of the S&P/TSX Preferred Share index.
 Details are here.
 Cost is 51 basis points.
 This is a product that is suited for specific purposes only. his product is for non-registered accounts and is meant to replace fully taxable interest income with tax advantaged dividend income without adding much risk.
 Here is a short video on preferred shares.
 It is pricey but serves a specific purpose that could be appropriate for retirees.